MAKaroui/JaWeb/README.md

 # Quiz-Platform
-Building a website app for creating and taking quizez
+Building a website app for creating taking and sharing quizzes online